Real-Chris205/Airbnb-Amsterdam-Dashboard/README.md

 Communicating business insights simply

 And honestly,the biggest lesson was realizing how much small changes (like pricing or night rules) can completely change booking behavior.

+## 📌 If You Want to Use This Dataset

+It was originally part of an open Airbnb dataset accessible online.

+## Built by
+Christian Onwuka